Your Daughter’s First Period: Dos and Don’ts

 Periods & hormones

 In a culture of shame, taboos, and silence around menstruation, it’s unsurprising that so many girls are feeling isolated when they experience their first period.
-As you may remember, it can feel intimidating to face this new milestone: dealing with mood swings, deciding on period products, and worrying whether your period is “normal”.
+It can feel intimidating to face this new milestone: dealing with mood swings, deciding on period products, and worrying whether your period is “normal”.

 “Should I use a pad or tampon for my first period and how do I use them?”